thom-99/insvert_demo/README.md

 for the final version:

+- try to get rid of numpy in favour of built in python modules: random and math xx
-- implement reciprocal traslocations aka recombination
+- implement reciprocal traslocations aka recombination xxx
-- add an optional parameter to the simulation to replace 'Sample' in 'Sample#Hap#Contig' with a custom name
+- add an optional parameter to the simulation to replace 'Sample' in 'Sample#Hap#Contig' with a custom name x
-- add global random seeding for reproducibility
-- add a progress bar in the insert.py module for a better UX
-- add a generateconfigfile function in the cli.py that generates a template configfile (do it at the end)
+- add a generateconfigfile function in the cli.py that generates a template configfile (do it at the end) x
-- To maintain a lightweight VCF and independent modules , keep using symbolic <INS> tags , but add an option to the insert command to dynamically generate and save the actual insertion sequences into a separate auxiliary FASTA file for accurate benchmarking.
+- To maintain a lightweight VCF and independent modules , keep using symbolic <INS> tags , but add an option to the insert command to dynamically generate and save the actual insertion sequences into a separate auxiliary FASTA file for accurate benchmarking. xx